AwalaApp/specs/rs000-core.md

 ### Gateway Messaging Protocol

-This protocol establishes the channel between two gateways.
+This protocol establishes the channel between two gateways, and its primary purpose is to enable the exchange of cargo in both directions.

+The two gateways MUST maintain a single session using the [Channel Session Protocol](rs003-key-agreement.md), and all keys used to encrypt payloads in this channel MUST be derived from that session.

+Extensions to this document MAY define additional message types and their payloads MAY be unencrypted.

 Public gateway addresses MUST use the scheme `rng`.
 For example, `rng://example.com` and `rng+socket://example.com` (if using the [CoSocket binding](rs004-cosocket.md)) are valid public gateway addresses.

-When using the [Relaynet Key Agreement protocol](rs003-key-agreement.md), the two gateways MUST maintain a single session across the different message types.

 #### Cargo

 Its primary purpose is to encapsulate one or more messages from the [endpoint channel](#endpoint-messaging-protocol) (e.g., parcels).
-Cargoes are serialized as RAMF, using the octet `0x43` ("C" in ASCII) as its concrete message format signature.
+Cargoes are also serialized with RAMF, using the octet `0x43` ("C" in ASCII) as its concrete message format signature.
 Relayers and gateways MUST enforce the post-deserialization validation listed in the RAMF specification.

-The payload [ciphertext](https://en.wikipedia.org/wiki/Ciphertext) MUST be encoded as a [CMS enveloped data](https://tools.ietf.org/html/rfc5652#section-6) using the [Relaynet Channel Session Protocol](rs003-key-agreement.md) (`KeyAgreeRecipientInfo`).
-Extensions to this document MAY support additional CMS structures.

-The payload [plaintext](https://en.wikipedia.org/wiki/Plaintext) contains one or more parcels, and is serialized with the following binary sequence (in little-endian), which is repeated for each parcel:
+The payload ciphertext MUST be encrypted.
+The corresponding plaintext MUST encapsulate zero or more messages (e.g., parcels), and be serialized with the following binary sequence (in little-endian) to be repeated for each message:

 1. A 32-bit unsigned integer (4 octets) representing the length of the parcel.
 1. The parcel serialized in the RAMF.

 #### Cargo Collection Authorization (CCA)

-A RAMF message whereby Gateway A allows a relayer to collect cargo on its behalf from Gateway B. Its concrete message format signature is the octet `0x44`.
+A Cargo Collection Authorization (CCA) is a RAMF-serialized message whereby Gateway A allows a relayer to collect cargo on its behalf from Gateway B. Its concrete message format signature is the octet `0x44`.
 This is to be eventually used as described in the [cargo relay binding](#cargo-relay-binding).

-The payload [ciphertext](https://en.wikipedia.org/wiki/Ciphertext) MUST be encoded as a [CMS enveloped data](https://tools.ietf.org/html/rfc5652#section-6) value with exactly one recipient (`RecipientInfo`), using either the target gateway's certificate (`KeyTransRecipientInfo`) or the [Relaynet Key Agreement protocol](rs003-key-agreement.md) parameters (`KeyAgreeRecipientInfo`).

-Its payload plaintext MUST contain the following information:
+The payload ciphertext MUST be encrypted.
+The corresponding plaintext MUST contain the following information:

 - Any [_Parcel Delivery Deauthorizations_ (PDD)](rs002-pki.md#parcel-delivery-deauthorization-pdd) issued by Gateway A's endpoints or Gateway A itself to revoke [PDAs](rs002-pki.md#parcel-delivery-authorization-pda).
 - Binding-level constraints to authenticate the relayer, like expecting a specific _Certificate Authority_ in its TLS certificate chain (or equivalent).
 Gateway B MUST close the connection if these constraints are not met.